Health-System Pharmacy Administration & Leadership Training Program

 Assistant Director of M.S.
 Program in Health-System Pharmacy Administration

 Kathryn Morbitzer, Pharm.D., M.S., is the assistant director of the M.S. program with a focus in health-system pharmacy administration at the UNC Eshelman School of Pharmacy.
-She is also an assistant professor in the Division of Practice Advancement and Clinical Education and associate director in the Center for Innovative Pharmacy Education & Research (CIPhER).
+She is also an associate professor in the Division of Practice Advancement and Clinical Education and associate director in the Center for Innovative Pharmacy Education & Research (CIPhER).
 She earned her Doctor of Pharmacy degree at Wayne State University and her master’s in biomedical and health informatics at the University of North Carolina at Chapel Hill.
 She also completed a PGY1 pharmacy practice residency at the Medical University of South Carolina and an academic research fellowship at the UNC Eshelman School of Pharmacy.
 Currently, her research focuses on expanding pharmacy student opportunities for impact in health care through the study of non-direct patient care (nonclinical) experiences and career pathways and on improving teaching and student learning.

 Scott W. Savage, Pharm.D., M.S.